wp-plugins/mailchimp-subscribe-sm/readme.txt

 > Ultimate Landing Page</a> Ultimate Landing Page plugin reduces your work and helps you collect emails easily and maximize you conversions/sales.

+Note: This is free version some features may be not available.

 == Screenshots ==
 For screenshots and more info visit <a href='http://web-settler.com/mailchimp-subscribe-form/'>Screenshots</a>